stutterk1d/Black-WhiteBestTeam/README.md

-It appears that you're trying to create a README file for your Pokémon data science project on GitHub, but the code isn't formatting correctly.
-GitHub's README files use Markdown (.md) for formatting, so you'll need to adjust the way you include code and text.
-Here's how you could structure your README.md:

----

 # Pokémon Team Optimizer for Black & White
 A Data Science project aimed at finding the best Pokémon team for Pokémon Black & White using Python and various data analytics libraries.